jsnadden/Zahra/README.md

 # Zahra
 Game engine from scratch

-Following TheCherno's youtube tutorials on building the Hazel engine
+Initially following TheCherno's youtube tutorials, but planning to eventually evolve it into a CRPG specific engine.